Errors

 }

 Solution.
-Read validation_errors (or message for ad-hoc validation failures) and resend the request with corrected values.
+Read validation_errors (REST) or error_message (streaming) and resend the request with corrected values.

 invalid_cursor